Enselic/sequencediagram.io/README.md

 - Support more browsers i.e. make the test suite work on more browsers
 - Support touch-based editing of diagrams in a good way (must not interfer with primary audience using mouse input however)
 - Support SVG export to allow embedding in in e.g. PDFs.
 For now, users can take PNG screenshots of the app
+- Integrate with user accounts from other services to allow user accounts to take ownership of diagrams
 - Let the user add so called activation boxes to lifelines to represent processing
 - Support adding a title to the diagram (work in progress: https://github.com/Enselic/sequencediagram.io/tree/add-title)
 - Allow nesting of activation boxes